Recovering from a hysterectomy

 If you live by yourself, you may be able to get help from your local NHS authority while you're recovering from your operation.
 Hospital staff should be able to advise you further about this.

 After having a hysterectomy, you may experience some temporary side effects, as outlined below.

 After your operation, there may be some changes in your bowel and bladder functions when going to the toilet.

 Some women develop urinary tract infections or constipation.
 Both can easily be treated.
 It's recommended that you drink plenty of fluids and increase the fruit and fibre in your diet to help with your bowel and bladder movements.

-After a hysterectomy, you will experience some vaginal bleeding and discharge.
+After a hysterectomy, you'll experience some vaginal bleeding and discharge.
 This will be less discharge than during a period, but it may last up to six weeks.

-Visit your GP if you experience heavy vaginal bleeding, start passing blood clots, or have an offensive-smelling discharge.
+Visit your GP if you experience heavy vaginal bleeding, start passing blood clots, or have a strong-smelling discharge.

-If your ovaries are removed, it is likely you will experience severe menopausal symptoms after your operation.
+If your ovaries are removed, you'll usually experience severe menopausal symptoms after your operation.
 These may include:

 - hot flushes